Skip to content

 Board of Directors

-Phil Cave AM - Chairman
+Phillip Cave AM - Chairman

 He has been involved in Disability Services for over 30 years and was Chairman of Northcott Disability Services for seven years.
 He has participated in 25 Variety ‘bashes’ and in 2006 was admitted into the Hall of Fame of Variety, for the Children’s Charity.
 In 2007 Phillip was awarded by the Australian Government, a Member of the Order of Australia (A.M.) for service to the community, particularly through the provision of support services to Children and Young Adults with Disabilities and to business as a Company Director.